 The completion of dental school (or residency) brings a whole bunch of changes and new responsibilities.
 As this blog has made clear many times before, there are several financial changes a new grad must deal with.
 One of those financial questions new grads are often confronted with revolves around disability insurance.
 While not exhaustive, I’ll attempt to give a few tips on disability insurance in this article.

 Disability insurance (DI) is one of the most important insurance policies you will purchase.
 It pays you a monthly benefit in the event you become too sick or hurt to work.
+Getting a disability insurance quote means that you are covered in the event that you are involved in a life-changing accident or illness.
 DI tends to be one of the more expensive insurance policies that a dentist will own over the course of their career.
 If you are issued a policy, it’s generally not a good idea to get rid of it or replace it with a different carrier.
 So unlike car insurance that you can change each year, you may end up owning your same disability insurance policy for 35 years or more!
 So it’s really important to make a good decision on the policy you purchase.
 It is always better and usually premiums are less expensive when you are young and healthy.
 Here are a few considerations.

 - Can the insurance company change things?
 Some policies give the insurance company leeway to raise rates, remove benefits or stop covering you all together.
 While this is more common with employer provided coverage and association policies, it’s still a good idea to make sure you are aware if this is the case.
 These policies are typically much less expensive but they give the insurance company much more flexibility (which may not be good for you).